FirelyTeam/firely-docs/firelynetsdk/index.rst

 This is documentation site for the support SDK for working with `HL7 FHIR <http://www.hl7.org/fhir>`__ on the Microsoft .NET platform.

 .. important:: The old name of this product was FHIR .NET API.
-Since November 2020 we rename it to **Firely .NET SDK**.
+Since November 2020 we renamed it to **Firely .NET SDK**.
   It is still the same product from the same contributors only with another name.